nauarchus/AGLDTcatss/README.md

 ## File and Directory Names and Structures

-To avoid confusion and to participate in the linked open data movement, this corpus uses Canonical Text Service uniform resource names (cts_urn) for documents and folder structures, just like the Perseus Digital Library, the Patristic Text Archive, etc.
+To avoid confusion and to participate in the linked open data movement, this corpus uses Canonical Text Service uniform resource names (cts_urn) for documents and folder structures, just like the Perseus Digital Library, the Patristic Text Archive, etc. These identifiers take a little getting used to, but trust, they help everyone stay organized and on the same page.

-All documents are found within a "data" directory.
-Within that directory, a separate subfolder is created for each author or collection.
+All cts_urn compliant documents sit within a "data" directory.

+Within the "data" directory, a separate subfolder is created for each author or collection.

 > *Plutarch, for example, is tlg0007.
 The New Testament is tlg0031.*

 Within those directories, separate subdirectories are created for each work.

-> *The Gospel of Matthew, for example, is tlg001."*
+> *The Gospel of Matthew is located in the tlg001 subfolder of the New Testament folder tlg0031.*

 All document filenames use this author.work composite key as a prefix.

-> *The Gospel of Matthew, thus, has the composite cts_urn identifier tlg0031.tlg001.*
+> *The Gospel of Matthew has the composite cts_urn identifier tlg0031.tlg001.*

 The middle part of the filename identifies the project or group, in our case, "catss".